mitrov/CSide.Powershell.Cmdlets/README.md

 These functions support virtually all NAV versions - even versions that don't have native PowerShell or CLI (command line interface) support.
 Due to the technology used, the functions will only work in 32-bit (x86) PowerShell environments.

 ### Installation
-Clone the files to a folder called UncommonSense.Nav.Automation in your module path (typically `C:\Users\{username}\Documents\WindowsPowerShell\Modules`) to make them instantly available in any PowerShell session.
+Clone the files to a folder called CSide.Nav.Automation in your module path (typically `C:\Users\{username}\Documents\WindowsPowerShell\Modules`) to make them instantly available in any PowerShell session.

 ## Index